top of page

 Before booking your drone service, ensure:

-No-Fly Zone Check: Confirm your farm isn't near airports or military bases (the pilot will verify through "Digital Sky" platform)
+• No-Fly Zone Check: Confirm your farm isn't near airports or military bases (the pilot will verify through the "Digital Sky" platform).

 The National Rollout: Where It's Happening